 The first part of the course aims to challenge some of the popular Health and Safety myths that tend to bombard NQTs and RQTs in their first few months in their settings and give the true picture thereby reducing anxieties around that area of work.
 Some common areas for discussion include (and this is by no means an exhaustive list)-

 The second part of the course will consider some of the most common area of pressure cited by NQTs/RQTs.
 We will consider some theories on specific areas such as different working patterns, methods for prioritizing workloads, tried and tested theories on personal resilience and areas brought forward by the delegates on the day.
 Practical material and practical solutions will be provided by the day and the course is led by experienced teachers.
 The day will consist of individual work as well as small group and whole group work.
+It is recommended that delegates bring with them internet enabled devices as the trainers will often use interactive presentation software called Slido.
+This is free to download if delegates wish to do so before the session.

 - Can you put a plaster on a child?
 Myths around first aid.